pepperoni21/ollama-rs/README.md

 ```

 ## Usage
+Feel free to check the [Chatbot example](examples/chatbot.rs) that shows how to use the library to create a simple chatbot in less than 50 lines of code.

 *These examples use poor error handling for simplicity, but you should handle errors properly in your code.*
 ### Completion generation
 ```rust